Fri02Mar2018Sat03Mar20189:00 amTrinity College Dublin

 Tim Carpenter is CEO/Founder of EngAGE and Host/Producer of the EXPERIENCE TALKS radio show.
 EngAGE changes lives by transforming affordable senior and multigenerational housing communities into vibrant centers of learning, wellness and creativity.
 EngAGE provides life-enhancing arts, wellness, lifelong learning, community building and intergenerational programs and events to thousands of seniors and hundreds of families living in California, Oregon and Minnesota.
 Tim is an Ashoka Fellow, a James Irvine Foundation Leadership Award recipient, a Stanton Fellow, and was named one of Next Avenue’s 2016 Influencers in Aging.

-John Conolly – Lead Counsellor, Westminster Homeless Health Counselling Service, CLCH NHS Trust.
+John Conolly - Lead Counsellor, Westminster Homeless Health Counseling Service, CLCH NHS Trust.
 UKCP reg Psychoanalytic Psychotherapist, Lacanian Analyst, MA, MA.

 Since studying languages and literature at school I have always been interested in the ‘Human Condition’ and I went on to study psychology, organisational psychology and psychoanalysis.
 Working at alleviating the pain of homelessness and social exclusion has led to my passionate interest in ‘Attachment Theory’, the art and science of relationships and their primordial influence in fashioning who we are as we emerge from childhood and adolescence, but also who we become throughout our lifecycle.